Otterhampton

-Otterhampton is a village and civil parish in the Sedgemoor district of Somerset, England, between Bridgwater and the Steart Peninsula.
+Otterhampton is a village and civil parish in Somerset, England, between Bridgwater and the Steart Peninsula.
 The civil parish includes the larger village of Combwich and the small village of Steart.

 History

-It was recorded in the Domesday book as Utramestone meaning 'The outermost enclosure' from the Old English ultramest and tun.
+It was recorded in the Domesday Book as Utramestone meaning 'The outermost enclosure' from the Old English ultramest and tun.
 An alternative derivation is from the Saxon, meaning "place of Ottrane" the original Saxon thane.

 Otterhampton was part of the hundred of Cannington.